ziyangz5/MinePilot/docs/final.md

 In this project, we use the following models to be baselines or to solve this problem:
 1. Random model (baseline 1)
 2. DQN without Segmentation Neural Network (SNN) (baseline 2)
 3. DQN with SNN.
-No continuos speed (model in status report. baseline 3)
+Speed fixed (model in status report. baseline 3)
 4. DQN with SNN and continuos speed. (final model)

 #### **Random model**